ON EMERGING OPPORTUNITIES

 How we looked at the market

-To be included in this year's analysis, companies had to be listed on a U.S. exchange, have most-recent year revenue greater than $100 million, derive the vast majority of their business from supplying cybersecurity solutions to businesses and government customers (not consumers), and have been public for all of 2021.
-Relative to our most recent annual analysis in December 2020, we have removed three companies that were acquired during the year: McAfee, Proofpoint and Zix.
-In addition, due to the mid-year sale of Mandiant's (MNDT, formerly FireEye) products division, we exclude Mandiant from our revenue growth and guidance analysis, as its original 2021 guidance included this divested division.
+To be included in this year's analysis of stock performance, companies had to be listed on a U.S. exchange, have most-recent-year revenue greater than $100 million, derive the vast majority of their business from supplying cybersecurity solutions to businesses and government customers, and have been public for all of 2022.
+Relative to our most recent annual analysis in April 2022, we removed five companies that were acquired during the year: Ping Identity, SailPoint, Mimecast, Mandiant, and Tufin Software.
+Our revenue growth analysis includes Cisco Systems' (CSCO) separately reported cybersecurity revenue.
 Consistent with our focus on business-to-business companies, we again exclude consumer-focused cybersecurity companies such as Gen Digital (GEN), formerly known as NortonLifeLock.
 We perform our analysis at the end of the first quarter so we can include reported full-year data (as opposed to estimates), including several January-year-end companies.